anabneri/anabneri.github.io/_posts/2019-09-24-JVM-under-the-hood1.md

 * **Well Welcomeeee to the series of articles on Java Virtual Machine!** *

-# JVM under the hoods - What is Java?
+# JVM under the hood - What is Java?
 > In this article we will address contextualization, I believe that knowing of history and other biases is important before you direct the technical part
 > The content is very extensive and technical, the goal is to make the most objective and accessible possible: relaxed: